cout/baby_metroid/NOTES.md

 * X = PLM ID (pointer to the PLM header)
 * Y = List offset for current PLM (same as $1C27)

+The setup routine should set the carry flag to treat the block as solid or leave the carry flag clear to treat it as air.

+### PLM State

 Each PLM has access to the following variables (where Y is the list offset for the PLM):